-The region with the largest average gain over the time period is the Middle East and North Africa, where women's education has increased by more than six years.
-The Europe and Central Asia region had the highest level of female educational attainment in 1960 and still saw the second largest increase (from 5.1 years to 11.1 years).
+The region with the largest average gain over the time period is the Middle East and North Africa, where women's education has increased by more than six years.7 The Europe and Central Asia region had the highest level of female educational attainment in 1960 and still saw the second largest increase (from 5.1 years to 11.1 years).
 The two regions with the lowest levels of women's education in 1960 - South Asia and Sub-Saharan Africa, with just over one year each - also had the smallest absolute gains in women's education, with an increase of under four years each.
-Furthermore, those are the only two regions in which a year's increase in men's education over that time period was not accompanied by at least a year's increase in women's education.
+Furthermore, those are the only two regions in which a year's increase in men's education.
 Even there, however, women's education has more than quadrupled over the time period.
 Thus, across all countries and regions, women are more educated now than ever before.